We’ve all heard that positive self-talk in athletes boosts their performance and negative self-talk impedes performance.

 4. It takes time.
-The results of self-affirmation are long in coming because they require the affirmations to be repeated over a long period of time.
+The results of affirmation are long in coming because they require the affirmations to be repeated over a long period of time.
 Patience pays.

 6. Accept that you might fail.
-Self-affirmation does not work for everybody.
+Affirmation does not work for everybody.
 If you find you are getting negative results, let it go and seek what works for you.

-Simple Steps for Developing a Positive Self-Affirmation Habit in Kids
+Simple Steps for Developing a Positive Affirmation Habit in Kids

-If you’d like to practise self-affirmation with your kids this week, here are a few simple steps you can try:
+If you’d like to practise affirmation with your kids this week, here are a few simple steps you can try:

 - Be a model.
 Children imitate their parents.
-If you want your kids to start practising self-affirmation, they need to see you practising it.
+If you want your kids to start practising affirmation, they need to see you practising it.

-- Explain to your children why it’s important to develop a positive self-affirmation habit.
+- Explain to your children why it’s important to develop a positive affirmation habit.

-- Choose a specific time when you want to practise using self-affirmation and keep it short.
+- Choose a specific time when you want to practise using affirmations and keep it short.
 Don’t make the period too long.
 Ten minutes a day is quite sufficient.